s0ber/npm-template/README.md

 coffeegulp release
 ```

 It will at first run your specs.
 If they'll pass, compiled versions of your source files will be created in **lib/** folder.
-You can make this task as _prepublish_ command, but haven't found a way to cancel publishing process when tests are failing.
+You can make this task as _prepublish_ command, but I haven't found a way to cancel publishing process when tests are failing.

 ### Source files